Tar-Minyatur/YAML-Translation-Wordpress-Plugin/README.md

 If something doesn't work it most likely has to do with a wrong directory or file structure.
 At the moment the plugin is not really flexible.

+## Kudos

+Big cheers to the following OpenSource projects that made this one a breeze to set up:

+* [Parsedown](https://github.com/erusev/parsedown) (Markdown parser, MIT license)